getporter/porter/CONTRIBUTING.md

 * `test-integration` runs the integration tests.
 This requires a kubernetes cluster setup with credentials located at **~/.kube/config**.
 Expect this to take 20 minutes.
-* `test-cli` runs a small suite of end-to-end tests using the Porter CLI.
+* `teste2e` runs a small suite of end-to-end tests using the Porter CLI.
 * `docs-preview` hosts the docs site.
 See [Preview Documentation](#preview-documentation).
 * `test` runs all the tests.